MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 ## VisualEffects - mainly the Post Processing Effects
 Possible values are:
-EffectInvert, EffectGrey, EffectBlackWhite, EffectSepia, EffectWavy, EffectBlur, EffectEdgeDetection
+EffectInvert, EffectGrey, EffectBlackWhite, EffectSepia, EffectWavy, EffectBlur, EffectEdgeDetection, NoEffect

 Also one can disable/enabled the reflections and refractions.
 NOTE!
 Refractions are only available underwater (only the boat).